ULTIMATE-YORK/ULTIMATE/README.md

 {"stormInstall":"/Users/user/Desktop/storm","stormParsInstall":"/Users/user/Desktop/storm-pars","prismInstall":"/Users/user/Desktop/prism","prismGamesInstall":"/Users/user/Desktop/prismg","pythonInstall":"/opt/homebrew/bin/python3"}
 ```

+Make sure you have the Python requirements installed.
+This can be done from the requirements.txt in the main directory.

 ### Option 1:

 Still within the folder 'ULTIMATE_MODEL_MANAGER', the simplest way to run the tool is to use the maven integration in the project.
 Run the following commands: